Ar1kol/Etheralshoes-shop/README.md

 ## About The Project

 E-commerce app building uses Django - Python web framework and rest API framework for the development backend part.
-The front end is built on React using Redax to manage local data.
+The front end is built on React using Redux to manage local data.
 Using Axios to send requests to the server and receive responses from the server.
-The app has a responsive design and user-friendly interface.The backend is deployed on Render and the frontend is on Netlify.
+The app has a responsive design and user-friendly interface.
+The backend is deployed on Render and the front is on Netlify.

 ### Pictures
 <div>